drorlab/atom3d/docs/getting_started.rst

 4. **What kind of utility functions exist in ATOM3D?**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

    | There are functions available for performing many common tasks on macromolecular structure.
-See the `usage examples <:ref:_sec:examples>`_ for some common use cases, and explore the API documentation to find specific functions.
+See the :ref:`usage examples <examples>` for some common use cases, and explore the API documentation to find specific functions.

-   | If we are missing a function you think would be useful, please `contact us <atom3d@googlegroups.com>`_ or `contribute <:ref:_sec:contributing>`_.
+   | If we are missing a function you think would be useful, please consider :ref:`contributing <contributing>`!

-.. _sec:contributing:
+.. _contributing:

 Contributing to ATOM3D
 **********************

 ATOM3D is open-source and available on `Github <https://github.com/drorlab/atom3d>`_.
 Please submit issues or requests using the `issue tracker <https://github.com/drorlab/atom3d/issues>`_.

-If you want to submit a new dataset or model, please use the portal on our website (coming soon).
+If you want to submit a new dataset or model, please use the portal on our website (coming soon!).

 Reference
 *************